lab1092/blender-manual_ja/manual/3d_interaction/transformations/basics/rotate.rst

 ------------------------------------

 - Use :kbd:`RMB` to select the elements you want to rotate.
-- Tap :kbd:`r` once to enter rotation mode.
+- Tap :kbd:`R` once to enter rotation mode.
 - Rotate the elements by moving the mouse.
 The closer the mouse is to the elements's center, the higher the rotation influence.
 - :kbd:`LMB` click to accept changes.